Xx-Nelson-xX/Parabellum/README.md

 1. HMC More Content(Some of my weapons share their catridge) -> https://discord.com/channels/272340793174392832/745746107329413121/823202940910829568(Discord Link)

-*If you don't use it delete the "NewAmmoPatches(HMC More Content).xml" file in the mod's Patches folder
+~~*If you don't use it delete the "NewAmmoPatches(HMC More Content).xml" file in the mod's Patches folder

+no longer needed to delete anything, since I found a way to make it work when it detect other mods

 INSTALLATION(Manually):